 Electronics & Appliance Recycling

-The Environmental Center & South Environmental Drop Site accept all types of appliances – like washers/dryers, stoves/ovens, microwaves, furnaces/heaters, dishwashers, metal water heaters, refrigerators, freezers, AC units, dehumidifiers and vacuums.
+The Environmental Center & South Environmental Drop Site accept all types of appliances – like washers/dryers, stoves/ovens, microwaves, furnaces/heaters, dishwashers, metal water heaters, refrigerators, freezers, AC units and dehumidifiers.
+No fees charged for appliances.

 No water softeners.
 No RV gas-powered refrigerators.
 Check out the Waste Warrior Disposal Guide for options.

 Wires, extension cords, holiday/Christmas light strings. telephone wires, electrical cords from electronic devices.
-Drop off at Environmental Center.
+Drop off at Environmental Center or South Environmental Drop Site.

 All inkjet and toner cartridges, cell phones, GPS devices, digital cameras, MP3 players and headsets are accepted regardless of brand or condition.
 Drop off at Environmental Center.

-Pope/Douglas does not recycle landline phones.
+The Environmental Center now accepts household landline phones for recycling.
 Recycle the telephone cords/wires and rechargeable batteries from cordless phone handsets.
 Drop off at Environmental Center.

 Big Box Store Drop-Off and Manufacturer Mail-In